VATINS2400 - What is insurance for the purposes of the exemption?: decision of the ECJ in Forsakringsaktiebolaget Skandia (Skandia)

 This decision confirms that not everything an insurer does qualifies for exemption as insurance.
 It draws a distinction between insurance business (everything an insurer is regulated to do) and insurance transactions (the provision of insurance itself).

-The decision came post-CPP and, whilst at first sight it appears to contradict the finding of the ECJ that supplies by block policyholders could constitute exempt insurance transactions, the ECJ in Skandia distinguished their decision from CPP on the basis that holders of block insurance policies have a legal relationship with the insured.
+The decision came post-CPP and, whilst at first sight it appears to contradict the finding of the CJEU that supplies by block policyholders could constitute exempt insurance transactions, the CJEU in Skandia distinguished their decision from CPP on the basis that holders of block insurance policies have a legal relationship with the insured.

 In the UK, however, this case is less likely to have arisen because we would have accepted that Skandia could be an agent in the supply of the services to Livbolaget and that some of the services would qualify for exemption under Item 4 in a similar way to ‘run off’ services supplied by one insurer to another (see VATINS3400 for more information on ‘run off’ services).